AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 [^xc4]: <https://github.com/ethereum/btcrelay>

 \defineTerm{Projection}{
   A \emph{projection} of a chain is its \emph{headers-only} version which is recorded and evaluated \emph{by a different chain}.
-For example \href{https://github.com/ethereum/btcrelay}{BTC Relay} is a smart contract by which Ethereum can host a \emph{projection} of Bitcoin.
+  For example \href{https://github.com/ethereum/btcrelay}{BTC Relay} is a smart contract by which Ethereum previously hosted a \emph{projection} of Bitcoin.
   The \emph{act} of one chain creating and maintaining the projection of another is called \emph{imaging}
 }

 The general idea of an on-chain headers-only version of another chain does not -- to my knowledge -- have a name.
 Herein this is called a *projection*.
 The generalized process via which projections are created is called *imaging*.

 ### A Projection of Bitcoin in Ethereum

 The idea that Ethereum smart contracts (SCs) can track Bitcoin chain-headers is well understood -- i.e., Ethereum *images* Bitcoin.
 The result of this is that the *projection* of Bitcoin is available to Ethereum users and SCs.
 Bitcoin's proof of work algorithm is clean and simple, so implementing the necessary logic in an Ethereum SC is viable.
 In principle, any chain that supports some headers-only mode can include projections in this way.
-In practice that can be difficult (e.g., Ethereum's EVM doesn't support memory hard hashes unless special cases are introduced).
+In practice that can be difficult (e.g., Ethereum's EVM doesn't generally support memory hard hashes unless special cases are introduced).
 But we're not interested in practicality *at the moment*.

+\todo{``In principle, any chain that supports some headers-only mode can include projections in this way'' -- do I mean \emph{can be imaged in this way}?}

 Let's add such a contract to Ethereum and describe the relevant data and events in \autoref{tab:eth-images-btc}.
 \autoref{fig:pr-btc-eth-step1} illustrates this.